KarolDuracz/scratchpad/MachineLearning/LLM for a specific task/README.md

 <br />
 last update : 17-09-2024
 <br /><br />
+update 24-09-2024 - I forgot about https://en.wikipedia.org/wiki/Bayesian_network .
+This is not important right now, but in timeline of ML it is.
+It is more important to somehow make up for the shortcomings by the end of 2025.
+So all vision task, translator language task.
+Because task to create similar to like google.translate is good exercise. etc etc. But somehow this has to be sorted out by the end of 2025, as much as I can!
+<br /><br />
 <hr>
 LINK TO LLM CODE SOURCE --> https://github.com/karpathy/llm.c/tree/master
 <br /><br />